List of Neighbours characters introduced in 2004: Olivia McPherson

+Lana Crawford

-Lana CrawfordLana Crawford, played by Bridget Neval, made her first appearance on 31 August 2004.
+Lana Crawford, played by Bridget Neval, made her first appearance on 31 August 2004.
 Lana was introduced as Neighbours' first openly lesbian character and she shared the show's first on-screen lesbian kiss with Sky Mangel (Stephanie McIntosh).
 Lana is Sindi Watts' (Marisa Warrington) cousin.

+Luka Dokich

-Luka DokichLuka Dokich, played by Keelan O'Hehir, made his first on-screen appearance on 14 September 2004.
+Luka Dokich, played by Keelan O'Hehir, made his first on-screen appearance on 14 September 2004.
 Luka is Liljana Bishop's son, who was adopted at birth.
 Luka comes to Erinsborough to meet up with his grandmother and ends up meeting his real mother and half sister.

 Model O'Hehir received the script to audition for Neighbours through his agency.
 O'Hehir described his character's connection with Serena Bishop (Lara Sacher) as "instant".
 He said "There's a really amazing chemistry between them."
 O'Hehir explained that Luka's upbringing has not been easy and that he has been through "a lot of stuff".
 He added "He's had this inkling his whole life that something is not and his confusion comes through in his behaviour."
 Luka later begins an incestuous relationship with his half-sister, Serena.
 They are unaware that they share the same mother.
 This was the second time Neighbours had depicted an incest storyline.

 Luka is the product of a brief relationship between a teenage Liljana Ristic (Marcella Russo) and Ivan Petrovic.
 Liljana's mother, Svetlanka (Deidre Rubenstein), gives Luka to the Dokich family and pays a doctor to tell Liljana that her baby is dead, so she can save her family from any embarrassment.
 Svetlanka becomes Luka's godmother.
 Luka feels out of place within his family and becomes convinced that he is adopted.
 After he becomes obsessed with a female teacher and she ignores him, Luka sets fire to her bag and it spreads to the school.
 Svetlanka provides him with a false alibi when he turns to her for help.
 Luka goes to Erinsborough to find Svetlanka and she tells him that he is not adopted and that he should go home.
 Luka begins to develop a relationship with Serena Bishop.
 Svetlanka tells Luka that she spoke to a nurse from the hospital where he was born, and she confirms that he is not adopted.
 Luka does not believe her and he hides in an old storage shed, with Serena being the only person who knows he is there.